Saudi court orders crane deaths trial to go ahead

-By a vote of five to two, the appeals judges overturned the Makkah criminal court's decision that it had no jurisdiction over allegations of “safety breaches”, the Okaz and Saudi Gazette newspapers reported.
+By a vote of five to two, the appeals judges overturned the Mecca criminal court’s decision that it had no jurisdiction over allegations of “safety breaches”, the Okaz and Saudi Gazette newspapers reported.

-At least 109 people, including foreign pilgrims, were killed when the crane crashed into a courtyard of Makkah's Grand Mosque during high winds in September 2015.
+At least 109 people, including foreign pilgrims, were killed when the crane crashed into a courtyard of Mecca’s Grand Mosque during high winds in September 2015.

 The mosque draws millions of pilgrims from around the world each year.